FAQs

 How do I know if my exercise ball fits?

-Sit on the ball with your feet flat on the floor.
+Sit on the ball with both feet flat on the floor.
 Your hips should sit slightly higher than your knees, and your spine should feel upright and relaxed.
 If your knees sit higher than your hips, the ball is probably too small.

 Should I go bigger or smaller with an exercise ball?